 What is the goal of the trial?

-By the time a phase IV clinical trial begins, the treatment has already gone through three to four phases of clinical research.
+By the time a phase IV clinical research study begins, the treatment has already gone through three to four phases of clinical research.
 Although researchers have studied the treatment extensively and secured FDA approval, they typically still have questions about its long-term safety and effectiveness.
 For example, does the treatment produce any rare side effects that haven’t been recorded yet?
 Do some side effects only arise after a person has taken the treatment for a lengthy period of time?
 Does the treatment’s effectiveness wane over time?
 How well does the treatment work when combined with other treatments?

 Pharmaceutical companies may use phase IV studies to look at other aspects of a treatment as well.
 For example, they might compare the treatment with other available treatments.
 They might examine how the treatment impacts participants’ quality of life.
 Or, they might determine the cost-effectiveness of the treatment.

 Ultimately, phase IV studies are trying to answer an important question for researchers and pharmaceutical companies: “What else do we need to know about this treatment?”

 While extensive, the first three phases of clinical research involve a relatively small number of participants when compared to the general population.
 By testing more people over a longer period of time, phase IV studies provide important information about a treatment’s real-world effectiveness.
 If the trial reveals anything concerning, such as harmful side effects, the studied treatment may be placed under restrictions or be taken off the market.